SKAARHOJ/ibeam-core-proto/Readme.md

 ## Generate Documentation
 For the documentation we use the tool [protoc-gen-doc](https://github.com/pseudomuto/protoc-gen-doc)

 Just run `generatedocs.sh` to generate the documentation.
+To change the look of the output html, edit the `template.tmpl`